Skip to main content

 What Real Users Say

 However, while the battery life is quite impressive, the battery type (CR2032, 3V, Lithium) can be somewhat difficult to find.
 Others may not like the simplicity of this optic, specifically the lack of an automatic shutoff feature (often found in other aimpoint products).
-However, this simplicity also contributes to its durability — with less moving parts, there’s less to break.
+At the same time, this simplicity also contributes to its durability — with less moving parts, there’s less to break.

 Pricing